RoadieHQ/marketing-site/content/backstage/plugins/sonarqube.md

         </Grid>
       );

-  - intro: Add the proxy config for SonarCloud
+  - intro: Add the proxy config for SonarCloud (auth token is read from the environment variables)
     language: YAML
     code: |
       # app-config.yaml